tibix/dotfiles/README.md

 # Dotfiles REPO
-🚀 The scope of this repos is to unifi all config files for various cli tools and allow the ability to reproduce the same setup on any new Unix-like machine.
+🚀 The scope of this repos is to unify all config files for various cli tools and allow the ability to reproduce the same setup on any new Unix-like machine.

 🚀 In order to use the dotfiles in this repo, I suggest to use [_gnu stow_](https://github.com/aspiers/stow/) utility in order to automate the config files deployment and maintenance.